martindale/coalescent/README.md

 ## Middleware and Plugins

-Coalescent aims to provide an un-opnionated framework, letting you build atop via middleware and plugins.
+Coalescent aims to provide an un-opinionated framework, letting you build atop via middleware and plugins.

 Register your middleware using the `use()` method.